Resources

 Episode 65: What is First Nations Earth Observation?

-• On the latest season of Location Matters Managing Director of Winyama, Andrew Dowding discusses alongside Data Scientist from NGIS Australia, Yvonne Fong, the potential of Earth Observation (EO) and First Nations Earth Observation (FNEO).
+• On the latest season of Location Matters, Managing Director of Winyama, Andrew Dowding, discusses alongside Data Scientist from NGIS Australia, Yvonne Fong, the potential of Earth Observation (EO) and First Nations Earth Observation (FNEO).

-Episode 67: Empowering women to enter tech careers
+Episode 67: Empowering Women to Enter Tech Careers

 • Podcast host Claire Wilson is joined by three talented women in tech; Kate Kirwin, Founder of SheCodes, Daphne Yu Graduate Developer at NGIS Australia and our very own Khia Emslie-O’Brien, Geospatial Analyst at Winyama.
-Their discussion centres around why getting women into tech roles is so important, opportunities for women to enter tech through programs like SheCodes, and each woman’s journey which led them towards careers in the STEM sectors.
+Their discussion centres around why getting women into tech roles is so important, the opportunities available for women to enter tech through programs like SheCodes, and each woman’s journey which led them towards careers in the STEM industry.

 Episode 68: Drone Mapping with Karen Joyce

 • Drone mapping provides a different perspective to traditional methods of surveying land which have previously been done on foot or with a vehicle.
-Join Karen Joyce, (She Maps Founder) alongside IT Consultant from Winyama, Tim Cable and former Winyama GIS Analyst, Marty Rocks as they discuss use cases for drones across Indigenous land management.
+Join Karen Joyce, (She Maps Founder), alongside IT Consultant from Winyama, Tim Cable, and former Winyama GIS Analyst, Marty Rocks, as they discuss use cases for drones across Indigenous land management.

 Resources to Read: